Forest Family Eye Care

 Our doctor is certified through the National Board of Examiners of Optometry and are TPA (Therapeutic Pharmaceutical Agents) certified through the Virginia Board of Optometry.

 Dr. Kevin Ader Jr.

 Dr. Kevin Ader Jr. grew up in Baltimore, MD and attended St. Mary's College of Maryland.
 He acquired his doctorate at the Southern College of Optometry in Memphis, TN.
 He discovered his love for optometry after moving to Chiang Mai, Thailand, where he volunteered at St. Peter's Eye Hospital.
 Dr. Ader is a member of the American Optometric Association, the Virginia Optometric Association and the Southwest Virginia Optometric Society.
 Dr. Ader has received extensive training in all areas of eye care, including children's eye care, contacts, and disease management of Glaucoma, Macular Degeneration, and Diabetic Retinal Disease.
-In his spare time, Dr. Ader loves spending time with his wife Katherine and son Levi.
+In his spare time, Dr. Ader loves spending time with his wife Katherine and sons, Levi & Noah.